omni-us/jsonargparse/README.rst

 When using the :class:`.ActionParser` class, the value of the node in a config file can be either the complex node itself, or the path to a file which will be loaded and parsed with the corresponding inner parser.

-Currently it is not supported to give as command line argument a single leaf node of an inner parser.
-Thus in the example above from the command line only :code:`--inner.node /path/to/inner/config` would be possible.
 Naturally using :class:`.ActionConfigFile` to parse a complete config file will parse the inner nodes correctly.

+From the command line the help of the inner parsers can be shown by calling the tool with a prefixed help command, that is, for the example above it would be :code:`--inner.node.help`.

 Regarding environment variables, the prefix of the outer parser will be used to populate the leaf nodes of the inner parser.
-So in the example above, if :code:`inner_parser` is used to parse environment variables, then as normal :code:`APP1_OP1` would be checked to populate option :code:`op1`.
+In the example above, if :code:`inner_parser` is used to parse environment variables, then as normal :code:`APP1_OP1` would be checked to populate option :code:`op1`.
 But if :code:`outer_parser` is used, then :code:`APP2_INNER__NODE__OP1` would be checked to populate :code:`inner.node.op1`.

+An important detail to note is that the parsers that are given to :class:`.ActionParser` are internally modified.
+So they should be instantiated exclusively for the :class:`.ActionParser` and not used standalone.

 Contributing